SmartBear/testengine-cli/README.md

 `testengine jobs list`

-following the list command, it is also possible to specify optjions to select format of the output and to filter the list.
+following the list command, it is also possible to specify options to select format of the output and to filter the list.
 The filters available are:

 | Option  | Sample Value  | Description|
 |---|---|---|